-The ABC of Whizzing Through Security
+The ABC of Whizzing through Security

-The security screening process is perhaps travellers’ least favourite part of the airport journey.
+The security screening process is perhaps one of travellers’ least favourite part of the airport journey.
 Will I beep as I go through the metal detector?
 Will my shoes have to come off?
 Should I have packed my cosmetics in the hold luggage?
 Here are some answers to your security screening questions that will hopefully help you go through this point of the journey faster and start enjoying your holiday earlier!

 A – Accessories

-The airport is probably not the best place where to make a fashion statement with jewellery, belts, and watches, as all metallic accessories you might be wearing would have to come off before you go through the metal detector.
+The airport is probably not the best place to make a fashion statement with jewellery, belts, and watches, as all metallic accessories you might be wearing would have to come off before you go through the metal detector.
 This is not only somewhat inconvenient, but increases the risk of leaving something expensive or having sentimental value behind in our security trays.

 Note: If you ever forget something at our airport, you can let us know by filling in our lost & found form found here.
 We’ll only be too glad to return it, if we find it!